tonyh0318/LandingPageQuiz/README.md

 Add the rocket logo to the navbar.
 Make sure the logo is sized correctly on all break points.
 </li>
 <li>
  Make the rocket landing page image responsive on all break points.
-The landing page background should only take up approximatley half horizontal space.
+The landing page background should only take up approximatley half horizontal space on all breakpoints.
 The rocket should never be placed underneath the CTA text on any break point.
 </li>
 <li>
  Add a gradient that is layered under the landing page image.
 The gradient should be from left to right with the following colors